top of page

 I understand that the Foundation may give grant applicants the opportunity to make a presentation to the Foundation.

 The Board of Directors may require a presentation by a grant applicant for final grant award determination.
-In such cases, the applicant will be notified that a as to the date and time for either an in-person or zoom presentation.
+In such cases, the applicant will be notified as to the date and time for either an in-person or zoom presentation.

 What criteria does the Foundation use in evaluating grant requests?